doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

     * [microsoftazurestorageexplorer](https://community.chocolatey.org/packages/microsoftazurestorageexplorer)
     * [azcopy10](https://community.chocolatey.org/packages/azcopy10)
 * Post-deployment configuration is then performed using a custom script extension that runs [configure&#x2011;vm&#x2011;jumpbox&#x2011;&#x2011;win.ps1](./configure-vm-jumpbox-win.ps1).
   * [configure&#x2011;storage&#x2011;kerberos.ps1](./configure-storage-kerberos.ps1) is registered as a scheduled task then executed using domain administrator credentials.
-This script must be run on a domain joined Azure virtual machine, and configures the storage account for kerberos authentication with the Active Directory Domain Services domain used in the samples.
+This script must be run on a domain joined Azure virtual machine, and configures the storage account for kerberos authentication with the Active Directory Domain Services domain used in the configurations.

 #### Linux Jumpbox VM